basho/riak_kv/docs/SecondaryIndexQueries.md

 In the early days of Riak, there were no secondary indexes, but there was an indexing solution which partially replicated the Solr API and was built in Erlang using the [`merge_index` backend](https://github.com/basho/merge_index).
 Then secondary indexes were introduced, and recommended as a simpler option with less side effects when compare to Riak Search - in particular as Riak search was considered to have the potential to be eventually inconsistent due to a lack of anti-entropy mechanisms.

 At some stage, an investment was made in integrating Riak with the off-the-shelf Solr product: with the hope that this would offer-up the improved query power and performance of Solr, whilst freeing up Riak development time to focus on ensuring eventual consistency between the stores.
-This effort produced the [yokozuna extension to Riak](https://github.com/basho/yokozuna), and this lead to a recommendation that this should be the preferred method of querying Riak data not secondary indexes.
+This effort produced the [yokozuna extension to Riak](https://github.com/basho/yokozuna), and this lead to a recommendation that this should be the preferred method of querying Riak data instead of secondary indexes.

 There are overheads in maintaining the integration between Riak and Solr as both these products evolve over time, though.
 In particular there are significant overheads in maintaining tests that demonstrate the safe migration from one version to another.
 There has not been sufficient development bandwidth to maintain those tests, so the use of yokozuna is deprecated with version 3.0 of Riak, until such time as that test maintenance backlog can be addressed.